typeioc/typeioc/docs/add-ons/interceptor/index.md

     type? : CallInfoType;

     // lambda expression executed during substitution call
-    // To execute wrapper in the context of subsitute proxy, provide function
+    // To execute wrapper in the context of subsitute proxy, provide a function
     // check ICallInfo for details
     wrapper : (callInfo: ICallInfo) => any;
 }